-For example, if you know you’re only RVing for a two week period to the beach, ask yourself do you really need the extra five flannel shirts, boots, climbing gear, two winter jackets, five cords of firewood, full set of grandma’s china, every kitchen utensil in your drawer, and your entire set of Craftsmen tools?
+For example, if you know you are only RVing for a two week period to the beach, ask yourself do you really need the extra five flannel shirts, boots, climbing gear, two winter jackets, five cords of firewood, full set of grandma’s china, every kitchen utensil in your drawer, and your entire set of Craftsmen tools?

-Bring only what you need for the trip and consider using paper plates, plastic cutlery, cups that can be washed, only enough clothing for the trip, gear that is specific to the destination, and only enough tools to keep your rig in operating order.
+Bring only what you need for the trip and consider using paper plates, plastic cutlery, lightweight cups that can be washed, only enough clothing for the trip, gear that is specific to the destination, and only enough tools to keep your rig in operating order.

 Avoid Traveling On Windy Days

-While many RVers want to hit the open road without any restraints or being tied down with plans, we do suggest at least one travel logistic that can help save on your fuel costs.
+While many RVers want to travel on the open road without any restraints or being tied down with plans, we do suggest at least one travel planning step that can help save on your fuel costs.

 A day or two prior to your next travel day, we suggest using weather apps and websites such as AccuWeather and Weatherunderground that provide you more information and forecasts beyond temperature and humidity.

 Stay Longer At Your Travel Stops Rather Than Moving Often

-While it is great to maximize the ability to see as much as possible during your getaway, consider staying longer at your various travel stops rather than traveling more miles.
+While it is great to maximize the ability to see as much as possible during your getaway (trust us, we understand that!), consider staying longer at your various travel stops rather than traveling more miles.

-This may require you to take a few destinations or stops off your itinerary, however, it affords you the opportunity to see more at each location while saving you money.
+This may require you to take a few destinations or stops off your itinerary, however, it also gives you the opportunity to see more at each location while saving you money.

 Go To Destinations With Shuttles

 Having the ability to stay in or near a destination that already has a shuttle service will help reduce the need to utilize your towed vehicle, if you have a motorhome, or using your tow vehicle if you have a travel trailer.

 Great places such as many of the National Parks, like Zion National Park, offer shuttle services within the park.
-You can save fuel costs by simply making one trip their and back, use their internal shuttle service, and not rely on burning your gas to get around the park.
+You can save fuel costs by simply making one trip there and back, use their internal shuttle service, and not rely on burning your gas to get around the park.